Do You Know Your Birth Professionals?

 There are different types of midwives based on their education levels and specialties:

-Certified Nurse-Midwife (CNM) - CNMs are registered nurses with graduate education in midwifery.
-They have a university degree plus hands-on clinical training by experienced CNMs.
-They provide general women’s healthcare services such as health check-ups, physical exams, pregnancy, bitch, postpartum care, gynecological care, STD treatment, and can prescribe medications.
+Certified Nurse-Midwife (CNM): Nurse midwives are registered nurses with a graduate education in midwifery.
+They have a university degree plus hands-on clinical training along with their midwifery education.
+They provide general women’s healthcare services such as health check-ups, physical exams, pregnancy, postpartum care, gynecological care, and STD treatment on top of being able to deliver babies, and they can prescribe medications.

 Lactation Consultants

-Lactation consultants are professionally trained to assist mothers in preventing and solving breastfeeding complications such as sore nipples or low milk supply.
+Lactation consultants (LCs) are professionally trained medical personnel who assist mothers in preventing and solving breastfeeding complications, such as sore nipples or low milk supply.
 They specialize in clinical breastfeeding management and are certified by the International Board of Lactation Consultant Examiners (IBLCE).

 There are different types of lactation consultants based on their education and training levels:

-International Board Certified Lactation Consultant (IBCLC) - An IBCLC is certified by the IBLCE for providing clinical breastfeeding services, research in the lactation field, professional development, and more to improve breastfeeding outcomes.
-They are recertified every five years with experience in a variety of breastfeeding situations to helps moms establish and sustain breastfeeding even if difficulties and high-risk situations arise.
+International Board Certified Lactation Consultant (IBCLC): An IBCLC is certified by the IBLCE for providing clinical breastfeeding services, research in the lactation field, professional development, and more to improve breastfeeding outcomes.
+They are recertified every five years with experience in a variety of breastfeeding situations to help moms establish and sustain breastfeeding even if difficulties and high-risk situations arise.

-Certified Lactation Counselor (CLC) - A CLC is a healthcare professional with the ability to demonstrate the necessary skills, knowledge, and abilities to provide breastfeeding counseling and support to families considering breastfeeding.
-They must complete 52 hours of training and be able to demonstrate clinical competency and the skills necessary for providing safe, evidence bases counseling for pregnant, lactating, and breastfeeding moms.
+Certified Lactation Counselor (CLC): A CLC is a healthcare professional who can demonstrate the necessary skills, knowledge, and abilities to provide breastfeeding counseling and support to families considering breastfeeding.
+They must complete 52 hours of training, and demonstrate clinical competency and skills necessary for providing safe, evidence-based counseling for pregnant, lactating, and breastfeeding moms.

 Chiropractor

-A chiropractor is a healthcare professional that focuses on the diagnosis and treatment of neuromuscular disorders based on the diagnosis and manipulative treatment of misaligned joints.
+A chiropractor is a healthcare professional who focuses on diagnosing and treating neuromuscular disorders based on the diagnosis and manipulative treatment of misaligned joints.
 They focus on the restoration of function and injury prevention in addition to back pain relief.

-While it’s common to consider chiropractors to be for middle-aged men, they actually do wonders for pregnant women.
+While it’s common to consider chiropractors as only for older or injured populations, many pregnant women work with chiropractors as their bodies adjust to carry their babies.
 As your baby grows and your back and hips begin to take on the extra weight and pressure of the weight, your body can become stressed as the joints and ligaments loosen to prepare for birth.
-Chiropractors relieve this stress to help expecting mothers be more comfortable during their normal daily routine and prevent birth complications.
+Chiropractors aim to relieve this stress.
+They also assist with realignment postpartum.

 Share: